 Epona are proud to announce a new artist to the roster; Tony Nyland, a singer/songwriter of high pedigree.
 His new album, Slowly To The Moon, (EPO019) a collection of ten new songs with just Tony and guitar (and occasional keyboard) was released at the end of January 2017.
 There are also plans to re-release his No More Bleeding Hearts with The Bilious Brothgers, previously only available on cassette, in the very near future.

 Mike Billington’s new album Imbolc was released on 1st February 2017 with a catalogue number of EPO018.
 Imbolc is a collection of teraditional songs and tunes on which Mike plays guitar, Appalachian dulcimer, bowed psaltery, oboe, recorders, crumhorns, dudy, Bulgarian djura gaida, Swedish sackpipa and varoious percussion.
 Session musicians include Maartin Allcock, Mike Harding, Phil Davenport, Rory Scammell, Mickey Van Gelder, Karen Dyson, Shelley Rainey, Iain Bowley, Willy Simpson and Sonny Condell and Leo O’Kelly of Tir na n’Og.

 Furthermore, Joe Beard’s gothic masterpiece telling the stories of the myths and legends of Alderley Edge has been available in two separate recordings; one by Joe Beard and Friends and the other by folk rock band King’s Ransom.
 These are available in the shop for the normal price of £10 each but can now both be purchased as a pair for £15.

-A second Corvus album is also half completed and will be titled shoes of the skin of a bird.
+A second Corvus album has been completed and titled shoes of the skin of a bird.
 The title, as with the first album gloves of the skin of a fish (EPO 001) is a line from the Irish 8th century poem Donal Og.
 Bill Pook of Corvus is in the process of recording his first solo album.

 Mark Sutcliffe is also nearing completion of the follow up to Pig Boy Rides Again (EPO 012)